Formula E: Spark SRT05e ("Gen2 car")

-The second-generation ("Gen2") Formula E car was introduced in the 2018–19 season and featured significant technological advances over the previous Spark-Renault SRT 01E car – its 54 kWh battery and power output rising from 200 kW to 250 kW and top speed rising to around 280 km/h (174 mph).
-The arrival of the Gen2 car also saw an end to the series’ mid-race car-swaps.
+The second-generation ("Gen2") Formula E car was introduced in the 2018–19 season (Season 5) and featured significant technological advances over the previous Spark-Renault SRT 01E car – its 54 kWh battery and peak power output rising from 200 to 250 kW and top speed rising to around 280 km/h.
+The arrival of the Gen2 car also saw an end to the series' mid-race car-swaps, as the new battery produced by McLaren Applied Technologies and Atieva have roughly double the capacity.
 They were equipped with Brembo braking systems, chosen by Spark Racing Technology as the sole supplier.
 The cars were also equipped with the halo, a T-shaped safety cage designed to protect the driver's head in crashes and by deflecting flying objects.
 Michelin remained as tyre manufacturer, supplying all-weather treaded tyres.

+Base race power was 200 kW, which rose to 220 kW for the Season 8.
+The newly introduced Attack Mode was initially set to 225 kW, which rose to 235 kW for Season 6 and 250 kW for Season 8.

-Gen3 car (2022-2023 to 2025-2026)
+Gen3 car (2022–23 to 2025–26)

 NEOM McLaren Gen3 at the Berlin ePrix.

 The Gen3 Formula E car was unveiled to the public at the 2022 Monaco ePrix, for use in the ninth Formula E season (2022–23) onwards.
 Power levels for the car are 350 kW in qualifying and 300 kW in the race, while regeneration is allowed on both front (250 kW) and rear (350 kW) axles for a maximum of 600 kW recovery under braking.
 Regenerative braking could provide 40% of the total energy used within a race.

-The estimated top speed is 322 km/h (200 mph).
+The estimated top speed is 322 kph.
 The battery is also designed to be able to handle "ultra-fast charging" at rates of up to 600 kW, allowing pitstop recharging into the championship for the first time.
 The wheelbase has been reduced from 3100 mm to 2970 mm and the weight reduced to 760 kg.

 Spark Racing Technology builds the chassis and supplies the front axle MGU, Williams Advanced Engineering supplies the battery, and Hankook supplies all-weather tyres incorporating bio-material and sustainable rubber.